linkedin/LiTr/README.md

  - if you want to modify video frames, pass in a list of `GlFilter`s in `TransformationOptions`, which will be applied in order
  - if you want to modify audio frames, pass in a list of `BufferFilter`s in `TransformationOptions`, which will be applied in order
  - client can call `transform` multiple times, to queue transformation requests
- - video will be written into MP4 container, we recommend using H.264 ("video/avc" MIME type) for target encoding
+ - video will be written into MP4 container, we recommend using H.264 ("video/avc" MIME type) for target encoding.
+If VP8 or VP9 MIME type is used for target video track, audio track will be encoded using Opus codec, and tracks will be written into WebM container.
  - progress update granularity is 100 by default, to match percentage, and can be set in `TransformationOptions`
  - media can be optionally trimmed by specifying a `MediaRange` in `TransformationOptions`